mbishnoi29786/HIT137-groupX-assignment3/README.md

 ```

 ## License
-This project is for educational purposes as part of HIT137 coursework.
+This project is for educational purposes as part of HIT137 coursework by Sydney Group 24.